yamin-shihab/study-notes/grade_7/math.md

 * Positive numbers are above 0, and negative numbers are below 0 and are prefixed with a -.
 * It may sometimes be more clear to surround numbers with parentheses.
-* If you are adding/subtracting two numbers that are positive and negative, you can reverse the sign (negative, or not) of the second number, and reverse the operation (addition to subtraction and vice versa).
+* If you're adding/subtracting two numbers that are positive and negative, you can reverse the sign (negative, or not) of the second number, and reverse the operation (addition to subtraction and vice versa).
 * Number tiles are a way to represent numbers by having specific tiles for either -1, or +1.
   * For example, red/black tiles can be positive, and yellow/white tiles can be negative.
   * One tile from each together make a zero pair (which are usually circled together into a "bubble").